victorbasilva/EirVid/README.md

 - **CSV File Path**: Update the CSV file path in `ReadCSVFile.java` to where you have stored the `MoviesEirVid.csv` file locally.

 ## Latest Release
-You can download the latest release of the ÉirVid Movie Rental System from [here]([ÉirVid V1.0.0](https://github.com/victorbasilva/EirVid/releases).
+You can download the latest release of the ÉirVid Movie Rental System from ([ÉirVid V1.0.0](https://github.com/victorbasilva/EirVid/releases).

 ## Video Demonstration
 For a detailed walkthrough and demonstration of the ÉirVid Movie Rental System, please view our video demo at [this link](https://www.yourvideodemonstrationlink.com).